HaoRanPu/HaoRanPu.github.io/README.md

 - **Portability and Platform Independence**: Markdown documents are platform-independent and can be rendered into HTML, PDF, or other formats using static site generators.
 This makes Markdown ideal for creating documentation that can be accessed across various devices and platforms without compatibility issues.

 **Why is my resume not showing up?**

+- Ensure that your resume is named `index.md`.